Galaxy cluster rotation revealed in the MACSIS simulations with the kinetic Sunyaev-Zeldovich effect: The rkSZ temperature power spectrum

 \section{The rkSZ temperature power spectrum}

-The results of the previous sections deliver a simple prescription for the electron density and angular velocity profiles of clusters at varying redshifts.
-These can be directly used to predict the expected temperature power spectrum contribution using a halo model approach, improving on the treatment given in \citetalias{CC02}.
+The results of the previous sections deliver a simple prescription for the electron density and angular velocity profiles of clusters at varying redshifts. {In principle,} these can be directly used to predict the expected temperature power spectrum contribution using a halo model approach, improving on the treatment given in \citetalias{CC02}. {We outline and discuss the framework to carry out such a calculation, leaving a full calculation to future work with large-volume hydrodynamic simulations.}

 The main starting point for the computation of the rkSZ temperature power spectrum calculation is the halo model \citep[e.g.,][]{Sheth1999,Seljak:2000gq, Cooray2002}, which allows to define the comoving number density of halos as a function of mass and redshift, ${\rm d} N(z, M)/{\rm d}M{\rm d}V$.
 The treatment then is essentially like for the standard $y$-distortion power spectrum \citep{Refregier2000, Hill2013}, but with the Legendre transform of the cluster $y$-profiles being replaced by the corresponding transforms of the rkSZ profile.
 For the 1-halo contribution to the CMB temperature power spectrum, this then reads \citepalias{CC02}